mudathirlawal/cicd-for-ml-microservice-api-on-azure/README.md

 Open a browser and navigate to http://localhost:5000 to view the app.
 When you are finished, close the browser, and stop the Flask server with Ctrl+C.

+## Create an Azure DevOps project and connect to Azure

+To deploy to Azure App Service from Azure Pipelines, you need to establish a service connection between the two services.

+In a browser, go to `dev.azure.com`.
+If you don't yet have an account on Azure DevOps, select __Start free and get a free account.__ If you have an account already, select __Sign in to Azure DevOps.__

+#### Important

+> To simplify the service connection, use the same email address for Azure DevOps as you
+> use for Azure.

+Once you sign in, the browser displays your Azure DevOps dashboard, at the URL `https://dev.azure.com/<your-organization-name>`.
+An Azure DevOps account can belong to one or more organizations, which are listed on the left side of the Azure DevOps dashboard.
+If more than one organization is listed, select the one you want to use for this walkthrough.
+By default, Azure DevOps creates a new organization using the email alias you used to sign in.

+A project is a grouping for boards, repositories, pipelines, and other aspects of Azure DevOps.
+If your organization doesn't have any projects, enter the project name __Flask Pipelines__ under Create a project to get started, and then select __Create project.__

 ## Enhancements

 <TODO: A short description of how to improve the project in the future>